-Once an Application has been reviewed by Council Officers, a report will be submitted to the Chief Executive Officer and Community and Economic Development General Manager and Chief Executive Officer, which will include recommendations for support for them tto enable them to make an assessment.
+Once an Application has been reviewed by Council Officers, a report will be submitted to the Community and Economic Development General Manager and Chief Executive Officer, which will include recommendations for support to enable them to make an assessment.

 The Chief Executive Officer under delegated authority, will determine if the Council will provide financial assistance to the applicant, what category the application falls into and the type of support that will bring the most benefit to the Shire.